Sitefinity/SystranMTConnector/README.md

 # Progress.Sitefinity.Translations.SystranMachineTranslationConnector

-### This repository is not automatically upgraded to latest Sitefintiy version.
-The repository is monitored for pull requests and fixes.
-The version of Sitefinity that supports this sample is v11.0.
-If you successfully upgrade the example to a greater version, please share your work with the community by submitting your changes via pull request.
+### The version of Sitefinity that supports this sample is v11.0.

 When working with the Sitefinity CMS *Translation* module, you can benefit from a number of translation connectors that you use out-of-the-box with minimum setup.
 You can, however, implement your own translation connector with custom logic to serve your requirements.